enznear/codex_test/README.md

 The agent builds and runs Docker or Gradio apps and reports status back to the backend.
 It can also load images from tar archives and launch them with GPU access.

+When launching Docker images manually, ensure GPU access is enabled.
+Install the `nvidia-container-toolkit` and run containers with `--gpus all` (or `--runtime=nvidia` on older Docker versions) so frameworks like PyTorch can find CUDA.

 The backend specifies a port for each app which the agent forwards to Docker or sets as the `PORT` environment variable for Gradio scripts.
 Docker apps should listen on the port indicated by this variable.
 The proxy now rewrites incoming requests so frameworks like Gradio no longer need a `root_path` argument.
 The agent still sets `ROOT_PATH` for compatibility, but it can be ignored.

 During upload the backend now verifies that the chosen port is free by briefly